--- Core Text Analytics Framework (Quanteda) ---

 sentiment_results <- all_simwords %>%

-inner_join(nrc_sentiment, by = c("neighbor_word" = "word"), relationship = "many-to-many")
+inner_join(nrc_sentiment, by = c("neighbor_word" = "word"), relationship= "many-to-many") %>%

-sentiment_summary <- sentiment_results %>%
+sentiment_summary<- sentiment_results %>%

-group_by(artist, target_concept, sentiment) %>%
+group_by(artist, target_concept) %>%

 summarise(